machty/alexmatchneer-blog/source/_posts/2014-05-25-daily-journal.markdown

     back: "Systems management; monitors flow, makes sure all apps and components up and running, reports errors to central location"
   - front: "EIP: message endpoint"
     back: "connects a system explicitly to an integration solution; useful for legacy code"
+  - front: "Process Manager (two responsibilities)"
+    back: "1. storing data b/w messages (inside a 'process instance').
+2. Keeping track of progress and determining the next step (by using a 'process template')"
+  - front: "React and Object.observe"
+    back: "At odds, because the re-render everything upon change doesn't take advantage of the fact that Object.observe is a thing that will tell us exactly what changed and what needs to be re-rendered"
+  - front: "NIH (also, what's the antonym?)"
+    back: "Not invented here; antonynm: Proudly Found Elsewhere"
 ---

 ### Web Notifications